-(a) Certain investments that are measured at fair value using net asset value (NAV) per share (or its equivalent) as a practical expedient have not been classified in the fair value hierarchy.
-The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the amounts presented in the Statements of Net Assets Available for Benefits.
+(a) Certain investments that are measured at fair value using NAV per share (or its equivalent) as a practical expedient have not been classified in the fair value hierarchy.
+The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the amounts presented in the statements of net assets available for benefits.
 Redemption from these funds is permitted with 30-days' notice and for one fund with 12 to 30 months' notice.